Can Pest Control Get Rid Of Roaches? (Triangle Exterminators)

 A cockroach is an insect from the Blattodae family.
 Its hind legs have the same size and shape as their middle legs.
 These body parts along with their wings enable them to travel rapidly.
 Did you know that they can crawl about three miles per hour?
 This is one of the reasons why they reach homes and establishments easily and quickly whenever they need to.

 This insect can surprisingly live for two weeks without water and a month without food.
 Creepy as it sounds, that cockroach can also live without a head for over a week.
 Unlike most insect species, roaches do not rely on their nose to breathe.
 These creatures have spiracles located all with their bodies which they use for respiration.

-Has any of you tried throwing a cockroach on the drain or flushing it down the toilet?
+Have you tried throwing a cockroach on the drain or flushing it down the toilet?
 Many of you believe that this will kill the insect.
 Because of its spiracles, it can survive for more than 30 minutes on the water.
 Instead of killing them, they just gave them a safe way out.

 Most individuals hate cockroaches because of the nuisances they bring.
 Who would want an icky creature at home?
 To eliminate them, we first need to understand what they do and where they hide.

 Cockroaches prefer to live in warm, dark, and wet places.
 This includes sewers, drains, sinks, and bathrooms.
 They also love areas where they have easy access to food.
 This includes our kitchen and our dining area.